Fox ESS Battery Review: An Independent Assessment by Solar Choice

 Conclusion: Our Verdict On Fox ESS Batteries

 Fox ESS as a new entrant to the market have an aggressive pricing strategy which they hope to win market share.
-Their batteries are scalable up to over 40kWh however they are limited to a 6kW inverter capacity for single-phase installations.
+Their batteries are scalable up to over 40kWh and can now be linked with their expanded range of single and three phase hybrid inverters with up to 10.5kW capacity for single-phase installations.

-With the short company history, the longevity and reliability of the Fox ESS batteries largely remains to be seen.
+With the short company history and low number of customer reviews, the longevity and reliability of the Fox ESS batteries largely remains to be seen.

 Read more product reviews from Solar Choice